Home Screen Icon

-Do you send email whenever an issue is published?
+Do you send a notice whenever an issue is published?

 Does my Web subscription work with the iOS app?
 And vice-versa?

 If you have subscribed via the iOS app (a Newsstand subscription), you can read The Magazine in any browser.
 Launch the app and tap the settings (gear) icon.
 Tap Register Email Address, and an email (within the app) pops up.
 You can use any return address that you have set in iOS, not just the one that you use with the App Store.
 When you receive the email on your iOS device or another device, copy the link and paste it the browser you want to authorize.
 After you’ve done that once, you can send email from the Web to authorize other browsers.